-It’s easy to say you need to ‘protect your personal information online’, but what does that even mean?
-We’ve put together this guide so you know what to look for: common data leaks, the players that will try to exploit your information and the best ways to protect yourself.
+It's easy to say you need to ‘protect your personal information online’, but what does that even mean?
+We've put together this guide so that you know what to look for: common data leaks, the players that will try to exploit your information and the best ways to protect yourself.
 From password management, like Dropbox Passwords, to two-layer encrypted cloud storage, like Vault, Dropbox has many options available to ensure you never get into a situation where your data is used against you.

 Let’s start with the basics: What is PII data?